Last updated on September 5th, 2023 at 10:19 am

 Have you ever asked why Switzerland is referred to as ‘safe haven’ currency?
 Or why do corrupt Nigerian politicians move their loot to the Swiss bank?

-This is as a result of assurance from the Swiss government as a result of its stability that was targeting a higher exchange rate even as other currencies face turbulent time or recession.
+This is a result of assurance from the Swiss government as a result of its stability that was targeting a higher exchange rate even as other currencies face turbulent times or recession.

 When there is currency credible assurance from the government, this might encourage speculators to move money into Nigeria.

 Today, how many investors are buying Nigeria naira compared to Swiss Francs?
 This must also be done with caution so as not to cause a problem for exporters.

 Demonetization is not strange to Nigeria.
 In 1984, Nigeria underwent a demonetization process, when the government changed the colour of all currency notes in circulation.